 - Final recommendation or link to something better.

 This is my personal opinion of what a good product report should have!
-If you have personal way you write these kinds of articles and you find that your style leads to a lot of conversions, I would love to know about it!
+If you have personal way you write these kinds of articles and you find that your style leads to an increase in conversion rates, I would love to know about it!